 In this way, nudity can also be a democratizing force, because anyone can do it.
 The practice is science-approved, it universally makes people feel better, and it’s free.

 Read our related article on building confidence and self control.

+Or, find out how walking through doorways helps people change their minds.

+### 3

+In this way, nudity can also be a democratizing force, because anyone can do it.
+The practice is science-approved, it universally makes people feel better, and it’s free.

+Read our related article on building confidence and self control.

-Stuck in your ways?
-Find out why walking through doorways helps people change their minds.
+Or, find out how walking through doorways helps people change their minds.